lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 ``[repositories]`` stanza in this properties file, adding or removing resolvers as needed.
 The list specified in this properties file will completely override the normal list of library resolvers, for all of the projects invoked by dbuild.
-By specifying here a local Artifactory cache, for instance, the artifactory resolution can be made considerably faster.
+By specifying here a local Artifactory cache, for instance, the artifacts resolution can be made considerably faster.

 The build configuration file
 ----------------------------